dmhernandez2525/DRY_Dry/src/docs/testing/local-integration-testing.md

 For this example, we'll release under a custom tag of `hello`:

 ```
 ?
-Select semver increment or specify new version Other (specify)
+Select server increment or specify new version Other (specify)
 ?
 Version 2.6.8-hello-0
 ?
 How should this pre-release version be tagged in npm?
 Other (specify)
 ?
 Tag hello